mackenziekbrooks/dci102-f21-humanitiesdata/docs/how-the-web-works.md

 ## Your domain
 There are many reasons you might want your own website.
 Whether it's for work, school, volunteering, organizing, art, or just for fun, there are plenty of ways to carve out your own corner of the Web.
 Social media platforms like LinkedIn or Facebook are ubiquitous now, but it used to be that if you wanted to appear in search results, you had to create your own website.
 If you are a student or navigating the professional world, chances are that 1) someone out there might Google you and 2) you want them to see accurate information and work that you're proud of.
 A professional website can be a simple single page with limited information, or it can contain your whole life.
 Chances are, at some point you've relied on information from a personal website.
 Maybe you found an article you need for a bibliography, a snippet of code that had been giving you trouble, or even an email address for someone who has lost their wallet.

-If you're conducting research in a field, there are others who might be interested in the work you're doing.
-Check out the sites of others in your intended field of study to see what their websites look like.
+If you're conducting research in a field, making art, or selling products, there are others who will be interested in the work you're doing.
+Check out the sites of others in your intended field of study or career path to see what their websites look like.
 Some scholars share articles they've written, code libraries, data they've gathered, or new methods they're experimenting with.
 In the Digital Humanities, a field where many humanists work with data, open and public scholarship is highly valued.
-Many of the links in this coursebook go to the websites of DH-ers who have been generous to share a tutorial or write up their thoughts on a particular method.
+Many of the links in this coursebook go to the websites of DH-ers who have been generous enough to share a tutorial or write up their thoughts on a particular method.

-Whether you create a professional portfolio or not, there is a lot to be said for the form of a Website.
+Whether you create a professional portfolio or not, there is a lot to be said for the form of a website.
 Most of the scholarship we read, not to mention everything else, has been designed and formatted to be consumed on the Web.
 Presenting your own work in that format gives you experience with seemingly silly things like getting your images to float nicely with your text or finding a place to reliably store your data.
 Creating a clean, well-organized website is harder than it looks!
 Just like it's easier to read a paragraph than to write one, creating a website takes practice.
-I recommend posting the exercises and projects of this coursebook to your own website.

 ### Privacy
 All that being said, you do not have to have a strong presence on the Web.
 You may have personal and legitimate reasons for not wanting to be found in search results.
 If you're a student, you may not want your homework following you for decades to come.
 You have the right to privacy and to completing your coursework in a secure way.
+While you are required to use your domain for this class, you can make it private during the course or remove it after the class is over.

 ### Reclaim Hosting
 There are many places to find space on the Web, but many individuals and academic institutions work with [Reclaim Hosting](https://reclaimhosting.com), an education-focused web hosting company.
 Reclaim offers reasonable rates, good support, and an awareness of the needs of academic projects.
 Some institutions offer a "domain of one's" program in which affiliated individuals can obtain a domain.

 ### WordPress
+Whether you knew it or not, chances are you have visited many, many WordPress websites.
+WordPress is an open-source content management system used by 42% of the web (as claimed by WordPress).
+Though it's thought of as a blogging platform, it powers plenty of [major websites](https://wordpress.org/showcase/).
+We'll use WordPress in this class as a platform for blog posts and your final project.
+It is easy to install on your domain and has plenty of customization options.
+It's likely that you might need to use WordPress at a future job, internship, or volunteer venture, so it's a good skill to have.
+Because of its popularity, there are many [resources](https://learn.wordpress.org/) online for learning or troubleshooting WordPress.

 ## Activities